kanishka-linux/vinanti/README.md

 ### Is there any other advantage?

 No. Its only advantage is, easy to use api without knowing anything about async feature of python.
-Featurewise, it may not be rich compared to other HTTP clients in other areas.
+Featurewise, it may not be rich compared to other HTTP clients, at the moment, in other areas.

 ### How async is achieved?